cbclemmer/BrainFk-terminal/README.md

-# Brain Fuck Terminal Emulator for Node.js
+# BF Terminal Emulator for Node.js

 **Note:** Requires input from user to start, type anything into the terminal and press enter and the program will start